Gluten-Free Cheesy Mashed Potatoes Biscuits

 unbaked mashed potato biscuits in a skillet

-If you use the baking sheet option, the biscuits will take about five minutes less to bake.
+If you opt for the baking sheet method, the biscuits will typically take about five minutes less to bake.

 baked mashed potato biscuits on a baking sheet

-The mashed potatoes, cheese, yogurt, and butter must be cold to get the potato biscuits to be light and fluffy.
-Once the butter is grated, I place it in the freezer for a few minutes; this makes a big difference in the texture of the gluten-free biscuits.
+To ensure your potato biscuits are light and fluffy, it’s crucial that the mashed potatoes, cheese, yogurt, and butter are cold.
+After grating the butter, place it in the freezer for a few minutes; this step significantly improves the texture of the gluten-free biscuits.

 sliced gluten free mashed potato biscuit over a skillet